For

 Parts inventory

-Track what's on the shelf.
-Spare tubes, spark plugs, oil.
-Useful when you're staring at a half-disassembled engine wondering if the NGK plug in the drawer is the right one.
+Keep track of what is on the shelf: spare tyres, spark plugs, oil.
+Handy when you are staring at a half-disassembled engine wondering if that NGK plug in the drawer is actually the right one.

 Stack.